Crypto-TII/TLS1.3/src/arduino/README.md

 4. (If ever asked to overwrite a file, go ahead and overwrite it)
 5. Copy in all of the TLS1.3 code from the lib/, include/, sal/ and src/arduino directories (but not from subdirectories)
 6. Edit the file core.h to define CORE_ARDUINO (line 31)
-7. Edit the file tls_sockets.h to define TLS_ARDUINO.
-Optionally set VERBOSITY in tls1_3.h to IO_DEBUG.
+7. Edit the file tls_sockets.h to define TLS_ARDUINO (line 13).
+Optionally define VERBOSITY in tls1_3.h as IO_DEBUG.
-8. Edit the file client.cpp to set your wifi SSID and password (near line 45)
+8. Edit the file client.cpp to set your wifi SSID and password (near line 62)
 9. Run py config.py, and select options 2,8,41 and 43.
 This creates the SAL (in this case using miracl + ECC608A hardware).
 10. Drop the working directory into where the Arduino IDE expects it.
 11. (In the IDE select File->Preferences and find the Sketchbook location - its the libraries directory off that.)